pagopa/io-pagopa-node-mock/README.md

 # io-pagopa-node-mock

-A mock implementation of the Nodo SOAP service
+A mock implementation of the Nodo SOAP service, intended only for internal development and integration.
+> :warning: **Please notice**: this project is NOT suited for testing when you are integrating as a EC/PSP for production purpose.
 ## Usage

 ```sh